-- The first Superman/Spider-Man team-up comic, made back in the 1970s, had Steve Lombard trying to pull this gag on Clark Kent.
+- Superman vs. the Amazing Spider-Man had Steve Lombard trying to pull this gag on Clark Kent.
 However, Clark (a.k.a.
-You-Know-Who) used his Super Breath to prevent the bucket from falling.
-When Steve checked out the gag, he got drenched.
+You-Know-Who) uses his Super Breath to prevent the bucket from falling.
+When Steve checks out the gag, he gets drenched.

 - Superman's foe the Prankster once rigged up a lethal variant involving a water tank holding several hundred gallons of water suspended above an aircraft hangar door.
 If his kidnap victim, Perry White, managed to escape, opening the door would release the tank.

-- Subverted in Horror Of Party Beach, when the victim turned out to be a bunch of slime monsters.
+- Subverted in The Horror of Party Beach, when the victim turns out to be a bunch of slime monsters.

 - The most recent The Parent Trap remake has this gag with Lindsey Lohan.

-- This was a common place gag in many of The Three Stooges shorts.
+- This was a commonplace gag in many The Three Stooges shorts.

 - Carrie has the titular protagonist getting a bucket of pig blood dumped on her head after she is named prom queen.
 It does not end well.

-- This is done to Richard Pryor in his movie The Toy by the kid that buys him.
+- This is done to Richard Pryor in The Toy by the kid that buys him.
 Near the end of the movie he does it right back to the kid.

-- Good Omens has Crowley do this with Holy Water, and uses it to kill a Duke of Hell.
-Notably, the bucket of Holy Water was treated like a bomb by Crowley, as he's a demon too.
+- Good Omens has Crowley do this with holy water, and use it to kill a Duke of Hell.
+Notably, the bucket of holy water is treated like a bomb by Crowley, as he's a demon too.

-- Carpe Jugulum featured a Holy Water Bucket Booby Trap as well, this time used against vampires.
+- Carpe Jugulum features a holy water Bucket Booby Trap as well, this time used against vampires.

-- In the Discworld novel Making Money, Lord Vetinari subverts this trope, being wise enough to expect this from the Fools' Guild.
+- In Making Money, Lord Vetinari subverts this trope, being wise enough to expect this from the Fools' Guild.
 A similar thing happens when the City Watch visit the Guild in Men at Arms.